All published articles of this journal are available on ScienceDirect.

 Background and Objective

 Imagery rescripting intervention has proven effective in reducing PTSD.
 We developed a four-session short intervention to treat non-suicidal self-injurious behaviors.
-We aimed to examine whether a short imagery rescripting intervention reduces the level of catastrophizing, emotional dysregulation, depressive and non-suicidal self-injurious behaviors, and dysfunctional schema modes in non-suicidal self-injurious college students.
+We aimed to examine whether a short imagery rescripting intervention reduces the level of catastrophizing, emotional dysregulation, depression and non-suicidal self-injurious behaviors, and dysfunctional schema modes in non-suicidal self-injurious college students.

 Methods